solidity-labs-io/kleidi/README.md

 1. Deploy a timelock contract with the desired delay, guardian, pause duration, whitelisted targets, calldatas, with the users' Gnosis Safe as the owner.
 2. Queue a transaction in the Gnosis Safe to perform the following actions:
    - initialize configuration with the timelock address, and allowed time ranges and their corresponding allowed days
-   - add the guard to the Safe
+   - add the TimeRestricted guard to the Safe
    - add the Timelock as a Safe module
 3. Execute the queued transaction.
 This will set the timelock as a module of the Safe, and the Safe will now only allow transactions to be executed within the time ranges specified.
 4. To edit the time range, call the `editTimeRange` function with the new time range.
 This will replace the existing time range for that day.
 This function cannot be called if the day does not have a time range already set.